anspriya/AI-Innovation-Planner/README.md

 The app uses JWT (JSON Web Tokens) for secure authentication.
 Tokens are stored in localStorage and sent with each API request.

 ## 💡 Features in Detail

+### IBM Watsonx.ai Setup

+- Create an IBM Cloud account and provision Watsonx.ai
+- Retrieve your API key and service URL, then set `WATSON_API_KEY` and `WATSON_URL`
+- (Optional) create a project and set `WATSON_PROJECT_ID`
+- The server uses `watsonService.js` to call the model; default model is `ibm/granite-13b-chat-v2`
+- If Watson credentials are missing, API calls will fail; ensure the env vars are configured

 ### AI Idea Generator